-This year dried oranges seem to be everyone’s favorite holiday decor accessory and I am HERE for it!
-I happily hopped on this bandwagon and made some dried oranges of my own!
-Today I am sharing my tutorial on how to make dried orange garland.
+Today I am sharing my tutorial on how to make dried orange slice garland.
 As a bonus, I am sharing three additional ideas when decorating with dried oranges for the holidays!

-This decor is not only beautiful but made with natural materials that can be composted and recycled right back into the earth.
-It is also a great DIY for beginners or a fun project to do with the kiddos during Christmas break.
-Let’s get started!
+This decor is not only beautiful but made with natural materials that can be composted right back into the earth.
+It is also a easy DIY for beginners or a fun project to do with the kiddos during Christmas break.

 I cut 4 oranges with slices about 1/3 inch thick.
 Slices too thick will make it difficult to dry out and slices too thin can burn the oranges.

-You now have a festive, natural garland to decorate for the holidays!
+You now have a festive, natural garland to decorate for the holidays that smells delicious too!

 - Oranges: I purchased naval oranges